 - Any One of the Metrics: A scale-out is triggered when one of the configured metrics exceeds the specified threshold.

-- All Metrics: A scale-out is triggered only when all the configured metrics exceed the specified thresholds.
+- All Metrics: Auto scale-out is triggered only when the thresholds of all metrics are exceeded.

-- Set Last for More Than to specify a duration in which the metric continuously exceeds the threshold.
-The unit is minute.
-Within the duration, if the average value of a metric per minute continuously exceeds the specified threshold, an auto scale-out is triggered.
+- Last for More Than: indicates the duration when the metric continuously reaches the threshold, in minutes.
+Within the duration, if the average value of a metric every minute continuously reaches the set threshold, auto scale-out is triggered.
 You can configure the duration based on the sensitivity of the cluster service capabilities.

 - Configure Application Source: